Employee burnout is debilitating. Burnout steals our joy, our energy, our passion, and our productivity.

 Never underestimate the importance of employee buy-in.

-Whether it’s a policy change or the hiring of a new team member, your employees want at least a little say in the matter.It’s always a good idea to get employee input during some stage of a hiring process to assess how everyone feels about a potential candidate.
-While the ultimate hiring decision may lie in the hands of the CEO or HR director, your current employees want to know that you value their opinion on who would make a good addition to their team.
+Whether it’s a policy change, a strategic pivot, or hiring a new team member, your employees want at least a little say in the matter.
+For instance, it’s always a good idea to get employee input during some stage of a hiring process to assess how everyone feels about a potential candidate.
+While the ultimate hiring decision may lie in the hands of the CEO or HR Director, your current employees want to know that you value their opinion on who would make an excellent addition to their team.

 Sign #2: Your Employees Are Dropping the Ball

-When tasks start getting left unfinished, or little mistakes start showing up regularly, it’s likely your employees are overworked.
-When workers are treading water everyday just to keep on top of the most important tasks, corners get cut.
+When tasks are left unfinished or minor mistakes start showing up regularly, it’s likely your employees are overworked.
+When workers are treading water every day to keep on top of the most critical tasks, corners get cut.

-How To Fix It
+How To Address It

 Ask employees to make a list of the tasks they do that take up more of their time than they’d like.
 Have them list what they actually do, not just what’s in their job description.
 Ask them how they are tracking their tasks, and start a dialogue about productivity tips.